Skip to main content

 • Collaboration tools to make it easier for internal teams to discuss hiring decisions as a group

-Additional Standout Features (25% of total score): To help me hone in on the best applicant tracking systems on the market, I also took note of any unique features, including:
+Additional Standout Features (25% of total score): To help me hone in on the best applicant tracking software on the market, I also took note of any unique features, including:

 • AI-driven analytics tools that offer deeper insights into the recruitment process